Receiver-Device-Independent Quantum Key Distribution Protocols: Conclusion

 \section{Conclusion}

-We have discussed a receiver-device-independent (RDI) approach to QKD.
-We presented protocols for this model and discussed their security analysis.
-We also provided a more detailed discussion concerning the relevance of our approach in a practical context, in particular discussing how the overlap assumption can be justified.
+We have discussed QKD protocols considering a receiver-device-independent (RDI) model.
+We presented a security analysis and investigated limitations of these protocols.
+Notably, we showed that our protocols can in principle allow for an arbitrarily low transmission (detection efficiency).
+We also provided a detailed discussion concerning the relevance of our approach in a practical context, in particular discussing how the overlap assumption can be justified.
 These results complement a recent (companion) paper, where a proof-of-principle RDI QKD experiment has been reported~\cite{Ioannou2021}.

 To conclude, we discuss a number of open questions.
 A first interesting question is to derive stronger bounds on the secret key rate.
 This may be possible using techniques recently developed in Ref.~\cite{Brown2021} providing lower bounds on the conditional von Neumann entropy (instead of the conditional min-entropy, as we consider here) from observed data.
 Elements from the approach used in Ref.~\cite{Tan2021} might also be useful here.